Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see.

 The basic rules for Misty Step in DnD 5e are pretty simple.
-Instead of covering those rules, lets go over some commonly asked question about the spell:
+Instead of covering those rules, let’s go over some commonly asked questions about the spell:

 Can I Misty Step while carrying someone?
 No, you cannot carry someone with Misty Step.
 The spell’s range is “self,” and the game’s rules differentiate between carried objects and living creatures.
 While you can cast Misty Step while carrying someone, they will immediately fall as you alone teleport.

 Can I Misty Step out of grapple?
 Yes, you can Misty Step out of grapple without making any ability checks.
 The spell only has verbal components, so unless your mouth is gagged as well, you can Misty Step while restrained.
 A Sorcerer could even Misty Step while gagged by using Subtle Spell.

 Is Misty Step teleporting?
 Yes, Misty Step is considered teleporting.

 Can I Misty Step while in bonds?
 Yes, just like when you are being grappled, you can Misty Step while in shackles or bonds, as long as they’re not magically blocking such spells.
 Once again, Misty Step only requires a spoken word, so you do not need free use of your hands to cast it.

 As to whether the bonds teleport with you, we’ll leave it to Lead Rules Designer, Jeremey Crawford.
 From Sageadvice: “it’s up the to the DM.
 I’d say you could teleport out of bonds that are fixed to a wall or the like.”
 That implies manacles would be considered worn (and so teleport with you), while wall shackles would not.

 Can I cast a spell before or after using Misty Step?
 Yes, you can cast a cantrip (and only a cantrip) after casting Misty Step (PHB 202).